 While economies of scale favor the multifamily asset class, SFR scalability has reduced the gap in operating and maintenance expenses.
 SFR portfolios traditionally consisted of multiple single-family homes scattered across multiple geographic areas, but the emergence of the BFR subset has allowed for developers and investors to minimize costs while scaling their portfolios.
 Build-for-rent communities allow for economies of scale like those of multifamily properties.

 The Bottom Line

-Investors should view the single family rental asset class similarly to multifamily: both benefit from macro-level demographic and socioeconomic trends and both can offer a recession-resistant investment thesis.
-At the present moment, the dual influences of COVID-19 and low homeownership for the 25-35 year-old demographic may stimulate demand for the single-family rental model in some markets.
+Investors should view the single-family rental asset class similarly to multifamily rentals: both benefit from macro-level demographic and socioeconomic trends and both can offer a recession-resistant investment thesis.
+At present, the dual influences of COVID-19 and low homeownership for the 25–35-year-old demographic may stimulate demand for the single-family rental model in some markets.
 The asset class was fueled by demographic trends that predated the current crisis, but SFR investment has accelerated throughout 2020, as some of the nation’s largest institutional investors have raised billions for their SFR portfolios.

 As with any real estate asset class, the experience of the sponsor within the asset class and specific market or submarket is critical to success.

 Looking to expand your investment portfolio?
 Contact Investor Relations or sign up for an EquityMultiple account to access our diverse commercial real estate offerings.